MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 Restart Windows, this might be needed in some rare cases to delete volatile cache.
 (INTERNAL ONLY DOCUMENTATION: - a restart might be needed if magic IP range is exhausted or if the magic IP range changes)

-IPv4 preferred
+### IPv4 preferred
-Global Secure Access does not support yet traffic acquisition for destinations with IPv6 address.
-It is recommended to configure prefer IPv4 over IPv6, if:
+Global Secure Access doesn't yet support traffic acquisition for destinations with IPv6 addresses.
+We recommend that you configure the client to prefer IPv4 over IPv6, if:

-The forwarding profile is set to acquire traffic by IPv4 (as opposed to by FQDN).
+1. The forwarding profile is set to acquire traffic by IPv4 (as opposed to by FQDN).
-The FQDN that is resolved to this IP, is also resolved to an IPv6 address.
+1. The FQDN that is resolved to this IP, is also resolved to an IPv6 address.

-To configure prefer IPv4 over IPv6, set the following registry key.
+To configure the client to prefer IPv4 over IPv6, set the following registry key.

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip6\Parameters\
+``HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip6\Parameters\
 Name: DisabledComponents
 Type: REG_DWORD
-Value: 0x20 (Hex)
+Value: 0x20 (Hex)``

-Note: Changes of the registry value above require computer restart.
+> [!IMPORTANT]
-More information can be found in this article .
+> Changes of the registry value above require computer restart.
+For information, see [Guidance for configuring IPv6 in Windows for advanced users](https://learn.microsoft.com/troubleshoot/windows-server/networking/configure-ipv6-in-windows).

 Cached token
 This test verifies that the client authenticated successfully to Microsoft Entra.